 More likely to have hypermobility and autoimmunity: 11-3-52B

-Causes trouble with Urine Testing for Mycotoxins: Please realize that people with these HLA haplotypes are thought to have trouble identifying mycotoxins as antigens in their bodies.
+Causes trouble with Urine Testing for Mycotoxins: Please realize that people with inadequate antigen presentation are thought to have trouble identifying mycotoxins as antigens in their bodies.
 This means that they will have trouble removing them through the bile and intestinal system or the urine.
 This means a urine test for mycotoxins may come up negative in a person who has those mycotoxins in their body if they have haplotypes that are not good at tagging the mycotoxins as antigens.
 Sometimes the mycotoxins can be mobilized by use of a sauna or a challange test of glutathione.

 Here is a description that helps to understand HLA-DR activity although it is not really what is going on.

 Imagine the HLA-DR molecule on the outside of the white blood cell cell wall as a little hand they are holding out.
 Also imagne that the cell picks up particles around it, ingests it and then regurgitates out parts of it onto the hand.
 The cell then presents this to other immune cells who examine it and decide what they should do about the foreign particles presented to them.
 Their decision depends on both what the HLA-DR molecule is handing to them as well as other indicators in their environment.
 Once they decide, they can morph into an advanced type of WBC that will allow it to handle the situation.
 This is not exactly what happens but close enough to explain it.
 For a scientific explanation you can read above or even get more details at the University of South Carolina.